CSRavasio/oflibpytorch/README.rst

 - Provides a custom flow field class for both backwards and forwards ('source' / 'target' based) flow fields
 - Provides a number of class methods to create flow fields from lists of affine transforms, or a transformation matrix
 - Provides a number of functions to resize the flow field, visualise it, warp images, find necessary image padding
-- Allows for three different types of flow field combination operations
+- Provides a class method to process three different types of flow field combination operations
 - Keeps track of valid flow field areas through said operations
+- Provides alternative functions to avoid the explicit use of the custom flow class, with slightly limited functionality

 Oflibpytorch is based on oflibnumpy (`code on GitHub`_, `documentation on ReadTheDocs`_) and is aimed at allowing the same operations to be performed with torch tensors instead of numpy arrays as far as currently feasible, and on the GPU if required.

 .. _code on GitHub: https://github.com/RViMLab/oflibnumpy
 .. _documentation on ReadTheDocs: https://oflibnumpy.rtfd.io

 Usage & Documentation